williamphk/github-pages/README.md

-# github-pages
+# GitHub Pages Sample

-A sample repo for using Github Pages.
+This is a sample of how to use Github Pages to host a static website.